-As a general rule, unopened insulin vials, pens, or cartridges need to be stored at fridge temperature - between 36°F (2°C) and 46°F (8°C).
-Once opened and/or out of the fridge, they're stable for about a month at room temperature - between 56°F (13°C) and 80°F (26°C).
+Generally, unopened insulin vials, pens, and cartridges must be stored at fridge temperature - between 36°F (2°C) and 46°F (8°C).
+However, once opened or out of the fridge, it can be kept for about a month at room temperature - between 56°F (13°C) and 80°F (26°C).

 Related article: How to Keep Insulin Cool While Traveling?